 The 1889 definition of the kilogram was simply the mass of the international prototype of the kilogram, an artefact made of platinum-iridium.
 This was, and still is, kept at the BIPM under the conditions specified by the 1st CGPM (1889, CR, 34-38) when it sanctioned the prototype and declared that "this prototype shall henceforth be considered to be the unit of mass".
 Forty similar prototypes were made at about the same time and these were all machined and polished to have closely the same mass as the international prototype.
 At the 1st CGPM (1889), after calibration against the international prototype, most of these "national prototypes" were individually assigned to Member States of the Meter Convention, and some also to the BIPM.
-The 3rd CGPM (1901, CR, 70), in a declaration intended to end the ambiguity in common usage concerning the use of the word "weight", confirmed that "the kilogram is the unit of mass; it is equal to the mass of the international prototype of the kilogram".
+The 3rd CGPM (1901, CR, 70), in a declaration intended to end the ambiguity in common usage concerning the use of the word "weight", confirmed that "the kilogram".
 The complete version of these declarations appears on p.
 70 of the above-mentioned CGPM proceedings.